matomo-org/developer-documentation/docs/master/Piwik/DataTable.md

 ### `sort()` <a name="sort"></a>

-Sort the dataTable rows using the php callback function
+Sorts the DataTable rows using the supplied callback function.

 #### Signature